illumimarty/ios-twitterclone/README.md

-# Project 3 - Chirp
+# Project 3 - Twitter

-Chirp is a basic twitter app to read your tweets.
+This Twitter clone is a basic app that reads tweets.

-Time spent: 2 hours spent in total
+Time spent: 5 hours spent in total

 ## User Stories